-The government-wide financial statements and the proprietary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+The government-wide financial statements and the proprietary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting, as are the fiduciary fund financial statements.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been satisfied.